nathannguyenq/git-games-workshop2/README.md

 ### Challenge 2
 **Find the commit that broke master**

 Inside the master branch, you'll find a program called *Broken.java*.
-Everything was working fine, and we were able to cmopile the program using `javac Broken.java`, but recently someone made a commit that broke it!
-Now the output of `javac Broken.java` looks like this:
+Everything was working fine, and we were able to compile the program using `javac Broken.java`.
+Recently, someone made a commit that broke our program, and now the output of `javac Broken.java` looks like this:

 ```
 Broken.java:12: error: ';' expected